apalbright/thelittledataset/content/post/2016-03-18_the-curious-case-of-the-illinois-trump-delegates.md

 My ["illinois_delegates"" Github repo](https://github.com/apalbright/illinois_delegates) has the R script and csv file necessary to replicate all three visuals!

 **We know data, we have the best data.**

+[^1]: Suggestions welcome on different ways of doing this for visualization's sake!

+[^2]: The simple linear regression `Y~X` in this case yields a t-statistic of 5.4!

+[^3]: I'm curious if people think there is a better way to take district levels into account for these visuals -- let me know if you have any thoughts that yield a simpler coefficient interpretation!

+[^4]: This excludes Gilmore, Huckabee, and  Santorum.